xuebingli/rails-weather-api/README.md

 ## Monitoring

 OpenTelemetry has been integrated to collect traces from the application.
 All default instrumentation is enabled, and custom traces are implemented to enhance observability.
+Traces and such can be gathered and viewed using a compatible tool, e.g. Jaeger.

+[A custom span processor](https://github.com/xuebingli/rails-weather-api/blob/c5b9eada1312d4ea7d99497b84541f5a59b5ce58/config/initializers/opentelemetry.rb#L7-L30) ensures that OpenWeather API keys are automatically removed and not sent to the monitoring tool.

 ### Inspection and Visualization

-Traces and such can be gathered and viewed using a compatible tool, e.g. Jaeger.
+To view and visualize monitoring, run Jaeger with Docker using the following command:

 ```bash
 docker run -d --name jaeger \